uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Off-Campus
 Housing in Toronto is pricey, and off-campus options have a range of associated costs.
 In this section, we'll talk about what you can expect to rent and at what price point, as well as where you might expect to live.

-If you take one thing away from this section, please take this link to
+If you take one thing away from this section, please take this link to a page with [your rights when renting in Ontario](https://www.ontario.ca/page/renting-ontario-your-rights).
+You have many rights as a tenant re

 #### Finding an apartment